Chris-wa-He/AWS-Transcribe-Bedrock/README.md

    python main.py
    ```

+2. The application will open in your web browser with two tabs:
+   - **录音 (Recording)**: Use your microphone to record audio
+   - **上传音频 (Upload Audio)**: Upload pre-recorded audio files

+3. For microphone recording:
-2. Click "Start Recording" to begin recording your voice.
+   - Click "Start Recording" to begin recording your voice

-3. Speak clearly into your microphone.
+   - Speak clearly into your microphone

-4. Click "Stop Recording" when you're done.
+   - Click "Stop Recording" when you're done
+   - Click "处理录音 (Process Recording)" or wait for automatic processing

+4. For file upload:
+   - Click "Upload" and select an audio file (supported formats: mp3, mp4, wav, flac, ogg, amr, webm)
+   - Click "处理上传的音频 (Process Uploaded Audio)" or wait for automatic processing

 5. The application will process your audio:
    - The left panel will show the raw transcription from AWS Transcribe